liam027/SuDoKu-Solver/README.txt

 A small app that solves SuDoKu puzzles using a logical approach, as a person would (does NOT use brute force or iterative guessing).

 Features:
-  - Provides UI for user input of a puzzle
+  - Provides UI for user input of a puzzle (tkinter)
   - Save or load a puzzle to/from a .json file
   - Solve a puzzle in full or one cell at a time (step-wise)